tplatt37/PyWeather-Aurora-Demo/README.md

 Use this to demonstrate:
 * A Lambda function connect to a VPC (to access the Aurora DB)
-* Use of Aurora Serverless V1 database.
-The database will "pause" or scale down to 0 ACUs after 1,000 seconds.
-It will spin back up on demand.
+* Use of Aurora Serverless V2 database.
 * Use of a CloudFormation Custom Resource to execute a Lambda to load the simple schema into the database.
 * Use of SecretsManager both for the secure creation of database administrator credentials, but also for automatic rotation